AI for the Life Sciences

 The handbook is written for several overlapping audiences.
 The shared question is: when does an AI output deserve experimental attention?

-Computational biologist Capability tier for each model class; what the failure modes are; how to design a benchmark that reflects your actual question
+Computational biologist Capability tier for each model class; failure modes; benchmark design matched to the scientific question

 Biotechnology team lead Build-vs-buy framing; license diligence; what the open-source alternatives are when a frontier release is restricted